Pentagon Chief Mark Esper Cautions World: 'Wake Up' to China Threat

 Chinese Foreign Minister Wang Yi, speaking at the conference later in the day, dismissed the U.S. criticisms, and accused Washington of engaging in a “smear campaign” against Beijing.

-Wang said Esper’s comments about Beijing’s intentions were “not based on facts.”
+Wang said Esper’s comments about the Communist single-party state’s intentions were “not based on facts.”

 “I can categorically say that all accusations against China are lies,” Wang said, adding: “But if we replace the subject of the lie from China to America, maybe those lies become facts.”